Jun711/jun711.github.io/_posts/2019-07-11-aws-amplify-api-requests-with-retries.md

 Learn how to send API requests using AWS Amplify API with retries.
 This function pattern also works for retrying a promise when the promise rejects.

 ## Solution
-With JavaScript default function parameters and recursion, you can make your API requests to retry when fails.
-In essence, it retries a JavaScript function call that returns a promise until a certain condition is met.
+With recursion, you can make your API requests to retry when they fails.
+With JavaScript default function parameters, you can set a default number of retries.
+In essence, it retries a JavaScript function call that returns a promise until certain conditions are met.

 ### Default Function Parameters
 Default function parameters allow named parameters of a function to have a default value if no value is passed during function call.